-- i. increased the revolving credit component from \$450 million to \$600 million and eliminated the \$150 million term loan component that existed under the original amended and restated credit agreement; - ii. allows the Company to further increase the size of the revolving credit component by an aggregate of \$200 million with additional commitments;

-- iii. provides the Company with decreased borrowing rates and annual commitment fees, and provides more favorable financial covenants; and - iv. extended the maturity date from August 10, 2015 to June 8, 2016.
+- increased the revolving credit component from \$450 million to \$600 million and eliminated the \$150 million term loan component that existed under the original amended and restated credit agreement, - ii. allowed the Company to further increase the size of the revolving credit component by an aggregate of \$200 million with additional commitments, - iii. provided the Company with decreased borrowing rates and annual commitment fees, and provides more favorable financial covenants, and - iv. extended the maturity date from August 10, 2015 to June 8, 2016.

-On May 11, 2012, the Company entered into an amendment to the Senior Credit Facility (the "2012 Amendment").
-The 2012 Amendment modified certain financial and negative covenants.
-The 2012 Amendment provides that the Company's Maximum Consolidated Total Leverage Ratio (a measure of net debt to consolidated EBITDA, in each case as defined in the Senior Credit Facility, as amended) during any consecutive four quarter period should not be greater than 3.75 to 1.00 during any such period ending on December 31, 2013 (instead of March 31, 2012).
-In addition, when calculating consolidated EBITDA for any period, the 2012 Amendment permits the addition of certain costs and expenses in the calculation of consolidated net income for such period, to the extent deducted in the calculation of consolidated net income.
+The May 11, 2012 amendment:

+- i. modified certain financial and negative covenants, - ii. provided that the Company's Maximum Consolidated Total Leverage Ratio (a measure of net debt to consolidated EBITDA, in each case as defined in the Senior Credit Facility, as amended) during any consecutive four quarter period should not be greater than 3.75 to 1.00 during any such period ending on December 31, 2013 (instead of March 31, 2012), and - iii. when calculating consolidated EBITDA for any period, the amendment permits the addition of certain costs and expenses in the calculation of consolidated net income for such period, to the extent deducted in the calculation of consolidated net income.

-On June 21, 2013, the Company entered into an amendment to the Senior Credit Facility (the "2013 Amendment").
-The 2013 Amendment modified certain financial and negative covenants and increased the Company's Maximum Consolidated Total Leverage Ratio (a measure of net debt to consolidated EBITDA, in each case as defined in the Senior Credit Facility, as amended) to 4.25 through June 30, 2014, with a step-down to 4.00 through March 31, 2015, and then with another step-down to 3.75 thereafter.
-In addition, when calculating consolidated EBITDA for any period, the 2013 Amendment permits the addition of certain costs and expenses in the calculation of consolidated net income for such period, to the extent deducted in the calculation of consolidated net income.
-The effect of the 2013 Amendment is to increase the ability of the Company to borrow under the Senior Credit Facility during the affected periods.
-The Company capitalized \$1.1 million of incremental financing costs in connection with the 2013 Amendment, which will be amortized through the maturity date of the Senior Credit Facility.
+The June 21, 2013 amendment:

+- i. modified certain financial and negative covenants, - ii. increased the Company's Maximum Consolidated Total Leverage Ratio (a measure of net debt to consolidated EBITDA, in each case as defined in the Senior Credit Facility, as amended) to 4.25 through June 30, 2014, with a step-down to 4.00 through March 31, 2015, and then with another step-down to 3.75 thereafter, and - iii. when calculating consolidated EBITDA for any period, the amendment permits the addition of certain costs and expenses in the calculation of consolidated net income for such period, to the extent deducted in the calculation of consolidated net income.

 The Senior Credit Facility is collateralized by substantially all of the assets of the Company's U.S. subsidiaries, excluding intangible assets.
-The Senior Credit Facility is subject to various financial and negative covenants and at March 31, 2014, the Company was in compliance with all such covenants.
+The Senior Credit Facility is subject to various financial and negative covenants and at June 30, 2014 the Company was in compliance with all such covenants.

-Borrowings under the Senior Credit Facility currently bear interest, at the Company's option, at a rate equal to (i) the Eurodollar Rate (as defined in the Senior Credit Facility, which definition has not changed) in effect from time to time plus the applicable rate (ranging from 1.00% to 1.75%) or (ii) the highest of (x) the weighted average overnight Federal funds rate, as published by the Federal Reserve Bank of New York, plus 0.5%, (y) the prime lending rate of Bank of America, N.A. or (z) the one-month Eurodollar Rate plus 1.0%.
+Borrowings under the Senior Credit Facility currently bear interest, at the Company's option, at a rate equal to:

+- i. the Eurodollar Rate (as defined in the Senior Credit Facility, which definition has not changed) in effect from time to time plus the applicable rate (ranging from 1.00% to 1.75%), or - ii. the highest of: - 1. the weighted average overnight Federal funds rate, as published by the Federal Reserve Bank of New York, plus 0.5%, or - 2. the prime lending rate of Bank of America, N.A. or - 3. the one-month Eurodollar Rate plus 1.0%.

 The applicable rates are based on the Company's consolidated total leverage ratio (defined as the ratio of (a) consolidated funded indebtedness less cash in excess of \$40 million that is not subject to any restriction of the use or investment thereof to (b) consolidated EBITDA) at the time of the applicable borrowing.